-Other Nonmajor Funds
+Nonmajor Funds

-The special revenue funds account for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
-The District accounts for its food service and community service activities in special revenue funds.
+The Special Revenue Fund accounts for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
+The District accounts for its food service activities in the special revenue fund.